Pre-Finno-Ugric substrate

 Pre-Finno-Ugric substrate refers to substratum loanwords from unidentified non-Indo-European and non-Uralic languages that are found in various Finno-Ugric languages, most notably Sami.
 The presence of Pre-Finno-Ugric substrate in Sami languages was demonstrated by Ante Aikio.
 Janne Saarikivi points out that similar substrate words are present in Finnic languages as well, but in much smaller numbers.

-The number of substrate words in Sámi likely exceeds one thousand words.
+The proposed substrate influence in Finnic may have been related either by borrowing or a direct genetic relationship to the languages that influenced Saami.

 Borrowing to Saami from Paleo-Laplandic probably still took place after the completion of the Great Saami Vowel Shift.
 Paleo-Laplandic likely became extinct about 1500 years ago.

 The Nganasan language also has many substrate words from unknown extinct languages in the Taimyr peninsula.

 Theories

 According to Aikio, the speakers of the Proto-Samic language arrived in Lapland around 650 BC and fully assimilated the local Paleo-European populations by the middle of 1st millennium AD.
 In his opinion, the detailed reconstruction of these languages is impossible.

 The languages of more eastern post-Swiderian cultures might have influenced Finno-Ugric languages as well.
 According to Peter Schrijver, some of these substrate languages probably had many geminated consonants.
 A lexical comparison with the hypothetical Pre-Germanic substratum yields no results.